 - All fines are payable to the cashier at the Bursar’s Office, or online at www.CCBCmd.rmcpay.com.
 Citations may be paid by mailing the citation and a check payable to CCBC for the total amount due to: CCBC Department of Public Safety 800 S. Rolling Rd, Catonsville, MD 21228.

 - The Baltimore County Police and Parking Authority also issue citations on CCBC campuses.
 Fines for such violations are set by the State of Maryland.

 - Disorderly or other inappropriate behavior directed towards Department of Public Safety personnel will result in referral of students to Judicial Affairs for Code of Conduct sanctions (found in the Student Handbook) and of employees to their supervisor for discipline.
 In addition, criminal charges will be brought when necessary.
 Repeat offenders are subject to more stringent sanctions, which may include loss of all parking privileges.

-- Unpaid fines will be treated as follows: All citations can be paid or appealed within 30 days from the issuance of the citation.
-Go to www.ccbcmd.edu/publicsafety or www.parkingticketpayment.com/ccbcmd to access the appeal form.
+- Unpaid fines will be treated as follows: All citations can be paid or appealed within 45 days from the issuance of the citation.
+Visit www.CCBCmd.rmcpay.com to access the appeal form.
 If a violator fails to pay or appeal the citation in 60 days, a notice informing them of the violation will be sent electronically and or by U.S. mail.
 If the fine is not paid within 90 days from issuance, an MVA flag will be placed on the registration.
 MVA will then assess an additional MVA administrative fee.
 All CCBC and MVA debts must be settled before a flag will be released.

 Article VI: non-student or guest waiver